1samuel411/CaptureFlagAIChallenge/README.md

 # Instructions

 ## Downloading the Project
-1. Press 'Clone or download' in the upper left
+1. Press 'Clone or download' in the upper right

 ## Getting Started
 1. Open Scenes/level.unity